fjcorona/spring-boot-user-endpoint/README.md

 @Column(name = "usr_id", nullable = false)
 private Integer id;
 ```
-An they both are the reason osf the primary key in create quey we've seen before.
+An they both are the reason of the primary key in create quey we've seen before.

 Something we have to consider and never forget is that the `@Entity` annotation, together with `@Id` annotation is the minimum we need in order to create an entity.